EmanuellQA/telliot-feeds/docs/usage.md

 # Reporting Basics

 **Note: When using the `report` command, `telliot` will automatically attempt to stake the minimum required to report.
-To see the current stake amount, find the oracle contract on your desired chain [here](https://docs.fetchoracle.com/fetch/the-basics/contracts-reference), then call `getStakeAmount` in the contract's read functions section on the block explorer.
+To see the current stake amount, find the oracle contract on your desired chain, then call `getStakeAmount` in the contract's read functions section on the block explorer.
 The returned value is denominated in wei.**

 ## Help flag